Back to School for Middle School Math Students! What To Do in Those First Couple of Weeks!

 HOW DOES IT WORK?

-The games are great fun, and can be done independently.
+I created several digital assessment games for my math classes.
+They are great fun, and can be done independently.
 Just make sure students are playing in “Slideshow” mode so the game is in full screen.
 There are five different topics covered from the previous school year.
 Students must get every question correct before they can move on to the next topic.
 Students click on a multiple choice answer, and know immediately if their answer is correct.
 If incorrect, they must move back to the beginning of that topic and try again.
 If the answer is correct, they automatically move to the next question.
 As they move to the next topic, they can see their progress in the game.
 When they finish all five topics, they will get a congratulatory screen with their completed board.
+Remind them of the reward for improving their scores!

 5th Grade Game